tuzig/terminal7/README.md

 Terminal7 should offer to install it for you, but if it doesn't, open TWR and run `install` to ensure your agent is up.

-If you have Go installed run:
+If you that doesn't work you can install webexec using go:

 ```console
 go install github.com/tuzig/webexec@latest
 webexec start
 ```

-If you don't, you can also use our line installer to download the binary for your system and start it:
+If you don't have go, you can use our line installer to download the binary for your system and start it:

 ```console
   bash <(curl -sL https://get.webexec.sh)
 ```

+webexec will start an HTTP WHIP server on port 7777, waiting for the client to connect.
+If pperbook user is set, webexec will also connect to peerbook.io so it can accept connections even when behind-the-NAT.

+webexec's CLI has a growing set of commands, use `webexec` to get help on the current set.

 ## Clipboard integration